 Born c.
 1921, Bamako, Mali

-Seydou Keïta’s photographs eloquently portray Bamako society during its era of transition from a cosmopolitan French colony to an independent capital.
-Initially trained by his father to be a carpenter, Keïta’s career as a photographer was launched in 1935 by an uncle who gave him his first camera, a Kodak Brownie Flash, which he had purchased during a trip to Senegal.
-During his adolescence Keïta mastered the technical challenges of shooting and printing; he later purchased a large-format camera.
-The larger format not only offered an exceptional degree of resolution, it also made it possible for Keïta to make high quality contact prints without the aid of an enlarger.
-In 1948 he opened his own studio in Bamako and he quickly built up a successful business.
-Whether photographing single individuals, families, or professional associations, Keïta balanced a strict sense of formality with a remarkable level of intimacy with his subjects.
-Like many professional photographers, he furnished his studio with numerous props, from backdrops and costumes, to Vespas and luxury cars.
-He would renew these props every few years, which later allowed him to establish a chronology for his work.
-Keïta commented on his studio practice, “It’s easy to take a photo, but what really made a difference was that I always knew how to find the right position, and I was never wrong.
-Their head slightly turned, a serious face, the position of the hands...
-I was capable of making someone look really good.”
+In 1948, he opened his own studio in Bamako and quickly built a successful business.
+Whether photographing individuals, families, or professional associations, Keïta balanced a strict sense of formality with a remarkable sense of intimacy with his subjects.
+Like many professional photographers, he furnished his studio with numerous props, from backdrops and costumes to Vespas and luxury cars.
+He renewed these props every few years, which later allowed for a chronology of his work to be established.
+Keïta commented on his studio practice: “It’s easy to take a photo, but what really made a difference was that I always knew how to find the right position, and I was never wrong.
+A slightly turned head, a serious face, the position of the hands… I was capable of making someone look really good.”

 Collections